 "Bravo!
 It's about time that someone told this excuse for a university that judgmental bigotry isn't welcome in Ontario especially when it comes disguised as somehow being 'Christian' behaviour.
 Try as I might, I can't find any biblical reference to Christ weighing on the subject of homosexuality.
 2

-- Kimberly Potter, a Toronto, ON lawyer, wrote an article in the Commentary section of the Toronto Star which delivers a different insight to the topic.
+- Kimberly Potter, a Toronto, ON lawyer, wrote an article in the Commentary section of the Toronto Star newspaper which delivers a valuable insight to the topic.
 She wrote, in part: 1

 "Trinity Western ... has not been denied accreditation because it is a faith-based school, but because requiring its members to adhere to the Community Covenant discriminates against people on the basis of their sexual orientation.
 As an institution, and not an individual, Trinity Western does not have religious rights.